JoshuaPettus/Marathon-Community-Freeverse-Textures/README.md

  - CFP Weapons M2 - http://simplici7y.com/items/community-freeverse-plugin-weapons-m2
  - CFP Walls M2 - http://simplici7y.com/items/community-freeverse-plugin-walls-m2

-# Notes
+# Generate glow textures
-In order to be more efficient while in use, the release packages are batch converted by Aorta from PNG to DDS.
-As such the mml scripts are set to look for the DDS version of the textures.
-Though if anyone wants to edit the files, here are the originals.

-# Convert to DDS
-The textures are set up to be batch converted by Aorta from PNG to DDS.
-Normally in the batch conversion process merges the #A texture with the #A_glow texture to make a dds glow image used by the engine.
+For ease of editing, glowmaps are separated from the texture, but the scripts call upon a combined glowimage derived from the glowmap and main image.
+This can be done in Treellama's Aorta tool
+In Aorta's batch mode:
+    1. Point to the source folder to the XBLA folder
+    2. Check "Traverse (and recreate) subfolders"
-In Aorta, just check "Attempt to find mask" and search for ^_glow$
+    3. Make sure to check "Attempt to find mask" and search for ^_glow$
+    4. Set the output to an XBLA folder you created and will use for production
+    5. Set the output to png
+    6. Start the batch convert

 # Contributors
 Special thanks to the following people for their contributions: